swacamp/web/_posts/2000-01-07-location_en.md

 Deutschland</p>

-#### Mit der S-Bahn
+#### By suburban train

-Linie S8, Haltestelle Unterföhring,
+Line S8, Station Unterföhring,
-Haltestelle nach Süden verlassen, nach ca. 200m nach links (Richtung Osten) in den Heinrich-Hildebrand-Fußweg abbiegen, diesem für ca. 800m folgen.
+Leave the station southward, turn left after about 200m to the left (eastward) into the Heinrich-Hildebrand pedestrian way and follow it for about 800m.

-#### Mit dem Bus
+#### By bus

-TNG ist mit den folgenden Buslinien erreichbar:
+You can read TNG by taking one of the following bus lines:

-* Linie 189, Haltestelle Dieselstraße
+* Line 189, Station Dieselstraße
-* Linie 232, Haltestelle Unterföhring S-Bahn
+* Line 232, Station Unterföhring suburban station
-* Linie 233, Haltestelle Betastraße
+* Line 233, Station Betastraße
-* Linie 234, Haltestelle Heinrich-Hildebrand-Weg
+* Line 234, Station Heinrich-Hildebrand-Weg

-#### Mit dem Auto
+#### By car

-Siehe Karte unten.
-TNG-Parkplätze befinden sich direkt vor dem Haupteingang sowie in der Tiefgarage.
+See the map on the bottom.
+Parking lots can be found directly in front of the main entrance and within the underground parking.

-Sollten diese Plätze belegt sein, gibt es weitere Parkmöglichkeiten auf dem öffentlichen Parkplatz am südlichen Ende der Betastraße.
+If those lots are taken, more public parking lots can be found at the southern end of the Betastraße.

-#### Karte
+#### Map

 <iframe  src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2660.0598112052485!2d11.652588151496799!3d48.18619907912538!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x479e74c74cfca785%3A0xb774bd7390f72580!2sTNG+Technology+Consulting+GmbH!5e0!3m2!1sde!2sde!4v1487967991164" width="600" height="450" frameborder="0" style="border:0;display:block;margin:0 auto;" allowfullscreen></iframe>

-#### Hotel / Übernachtungsmöglichkeiten
+#### Hotel